 I thought I knew the meaning of this word but Japanese people keep on surprising me.
-In Japanese, “snack” means the small amount of food you eat between meals but it also means a bar in which you will be served snack.
+In Japanese, “snack” means the small amount of food you eat between meals but it also means a bar in which you will be served a snack.
 Interesting use of word, don’t you think?

 Oh and of course, snacks are necessarily karaoke bars 😉

 That explains why this is probably the most used word after 8pm.
-Once diner is over and everyone made full use of the nomihodai menu (“all you can drink”), the need to sing (and keep drinking) is unstoppable.
+Once dinner is over and everyone made full use of the nomihodai menu (“all you can drink”), the need to sing (and keep drinking) is unstoppable.
 That’s what Japan does to you… beware!

 However, we have snacks.
 Lots of them.

 They are all mainly located in the downtown area, called “Nakamachi”.
 I asked my boss the exact surface area of Nakamachi to impress you with the ratio of snack bars compared to the surface but I got no precise answer so let’s just say it is a very very small area that contains approximately 100 snacks.
 That’s just insane!
 The concentration of snacks must be the highest in all Japan, I’m not kidding!
 Miyazaki prefecture actually has the highest ratio of snacks compared to the total population.
 I’m pretty sure the city of Kobayashi is in the national top 3.
 I mean, you arrive there, and it’s the Disneyland of karaoke bars.
 You have so many choices and so little time.
 Moreover, as snacks always seems to have absolutely no window to the outside it is even harder to just pick one.
 You are only able to judge by the name of the bar, the design of the door and how loud is the inside (the last indicator might be the most important).
 My personal tactic is to follow the group.
 Yes, it is not a very impressive or rare tactic but it worked so far 😊